 Options Option D Option E Option F Rank = = = Significant effect?
 Yes - Positive Yes - Positive Yes - Positive Discussion All options perform equally in terms of providing sufficient deliver the same quantum of growth.
-Long term significant differences between areas of Cheand Thornwell ward the lowest.
-It is therefore consider promoting regeneration in the south of the town, expansikely lead to further positive effects in terms of promotinierarchy.
-However, it is noted that Option F is detached community.
-Option F may also negatively impact upon notably between Chepstow and Pwllmeyric and Mathen however, directing growth to smaller, suburban settlem for employment, wider services and facilities.
-Options location would likely more positively integrate with the with the main town centre to the east. epstow as reflected by the range in the average house ered that further growth to the south of Chepstow throu ading upon the existing town centre/ retail uses and incing the growth/ regeneration of existing communities are do to some extent from the main built up area by the A4 the identity of smaller, distinct communities in the oper rn.
+Long term significant the same quantum of growth.
+Long term significant There are significant differences between areas of Cheand Thornwell ward the lowest.
+It is therefore consider promoting regeneration in the south of the town, expansification of promotion the south of the town, expansification of the town, expansificati epstow as reflected by the range in the average house ered that further growth to the south of Chepstow throunding upon the existing town centre/ retail uses and incing the growth/ regeneration of existing communities are do to some extent from the main built up area by the A4 the identity of smaller, distinct communities in the oper rn.
 Option E may also perform negatively in this respectents would likely promote sustainable communities; im D and E would extend the built up area of Bayfield to the prices; St Kingsmark ward has the highest prices gh Option F may lead to positive effects in terms of reasing the potential customer base.
 This would not reinforcing Chepstow's position in the settlement 166, and may not integrate well with the existing in countryside to the west of the main settlement, but, between Chepstow and Pwllmeyric.
 Conversely, approving access to the motorway and railway station the north and south, respectively.
 Development at this